scoutgg/fn-pug/readme.md

 button((click)=console.log(e))
 ```
 you can add event listeners using `(eventName)`.
-They will work like arrow with the magical variable `e` that represents the event.
+They will work like arrow functions with the magical variable `e` that represents the event.

 #### Properties
 ```pug